The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 One of the many benefits of an electric car is that you don’t have to design it around an engine and gearbox, and that gives the designers far more freedom over how to use the space available.
 And in the I-Pace, it’s used very effectively.
 The wheels are pushed out close to the four corners of the car, giving it an enormous wheelbase in comparison to the length of the car, and that’s great news for legroom.
-There’s bags of the stuff in any of the five seats, and headroom is generous, too, so tall passengers can stretch out in comfort.
+There’s bags of it in all five seats, and headroom is generous, too, so tall passengers can stretch out in comfort.
 A wide middle seat and plenty of shoulder room also mean carrying three across the rear bench isn’t out of the question.
 The boot is very impressive for volume at 656 litres, and there’s no load lip to get in the way when you’re hauling in heavy items.
 You can also fold down the rear seats for even more space, but the backrests don’t lie completely flat.
 Limited visibility thanks to small windows and thick pillars is the only real functional complaint, but one common to most modern cars.